 That’s where Tapestry of Grace comes in.

 Tapestry of Grace gives you a planned classical Christian curriculum for the entire family.
-Everyone, from kindergartners to your seniors in high school, have appropriate history assignments.
+Everyone, from kindergartners to your seniors in high school, has appropriate history assignments.

-History assignments which challenge your high school teenagers to evaluate, discuss, and apply the lessons from history.
+History assignments that challenge your high school teenagers to evaluate, discuss, and apply the lessons from history.
 Yet the history assignments gently introduce your little ones to the references they need.

 My son also answered his question about Karl Mark’s beliefs and Communist Manifesto.